athena-labz/athena/README.md

 ### Utility

-In order to ensure that dishonest parties are penalised, DigiServices makes it possible for service providers to lock an arbitrary amount of tokens inside their proposal in the marketplace and require that their client do the same.
-In this way, not only both know that each other is sufficiently honest to have this amount of tokens, but they can also use it as a pledge in case there is a conflict.
+In order to ensure that dishonest behavior is penalized, DigiServices makes it possible for service providers to lock an arbitrary amount of tokens inside their proposal in the marketplace and require the same by their client.
+These act as commitment as well as pledge in case there is a conflict.

-In this sense, DSET utility is to provide a good measure of honesty inside the platform and ensure parties are not violated, as well as, possibly in the future be used as a voting mechanism to ensure decentralisation in the platform.
+Thus DSET utility is set to provide an assurance of trust, rule compliance and honesty inside the platform.
+It serves further as a voting mechanism to ensure decentralization in the platform.

 ### Network

 Because users receive rewards for being active, inviting new members and mantaining a good reputation, the network is benefited as a whole.
-Not only does DSET creates a viable way of classifying someone's honesty, but it also incentivises constant use of the platform and good services provion.
+Not only does DSET creates a viable way of classifying someone's honesty, but it also incentivises constant use of the platform and good services provision.

 ## Alice and Bob example

 Suppose Alice want’s to offer her services as a writer.
-In normal circunstances she could search for a publishing company and sign a contract with them.
+In normal circumstances she could search for a publishing company and sign a contract with them.
 The problem, in this case, is that natural language contracts open doors for ambiguity and misinterpretation.
-Additionally, physical contracts do not fit the requirements of practicallaty and quickness.
+Additionally, physical contracts do not fit the requirements of practicality and quickness.

-Another approach, would be for Alice to access an online website focused on freelance jobs (e.g. Fiverr or Upwork).
+Another approach, would be for Alice to access an on-line website focused on freelance jobs (e.g. Fiverr or Upwork).
 In this case, alongside with the ambiguity and flexibility problems (as these websites usually make use of pre-made natural language contracts), there could be the possibility of Alice